 Personal data - family, hobbies, and some links to related sites on the www.

 My "virtual origami exhibit" is now on-line here!
-Check out "Planet in the wind of a dying star" and "A Comet has two tails" and some recent work.
+Check out "Planet in the wind of a dying star" and "A Comet has two tails".
+My work can be found also at Gallery 319 in Ames.

-For 2011-12 I am managing the two web courses (Astro 102 and 103) and supervising 125L.
-The content of the web courses is available to all at the Polaris Project; to receive credit and a grade requires registering through normal ISU channels or as an off-campus student via Continuing Education.
+One of my projects was a pair of web courses in introductory astronomy.
+The content of the web courses is available to all at the Polaris Project; to receive credit and a grade requires registering through normal ISU channels or as an off-campus student via Engineering/LAS Online Learning.

 Currently, I am working on a book "Essential Physics of Stellar and Planetary Atmospheres" to be published by Cambridge University Press.